Peter Hopkirk

 Peter Stuart Hopkirk (15 December 1930 – 22 August 2014) was a British journalist, author and historian who wrote six books about the British Empire, Russia and Central Asia.

 Biography

-Peter Hopkirk was born in Nottingham, the son of Frank Stuart and Mary Hopkirk (née Perkins); his father was an Anglican priest.
+Peter Hopkirk was born in Nottingham, the son of Frank Stuart, an Anglican priest, and Mary Hopkirk (née Perkins).
 The family hailed originally from Roxburghshire in the borders of Scotland.
-He grew up at Danbury, Essex.
-Hopkirk was educated at the Dragon School in Oxford.
-From an early age he was interested in spy novels carrying around Buchan's Greenmantle and Kipling's Kim.
-While at the Dragon he played rugby and shot at Bisley.
+He grew up at Danbury, Essex and was educated at the Dragon School in Oxford.
+From an early age he was interested in spy novels carrying around John Buchan's Greenmantle and Ruyard Kipling's Kim.
+While at the Dragon School he played rugby and shot at Bisley.